-N32-f is the Forwarding interface between the SEPPs, that is used for forwarding the communication between the Network Function (NF) service consumer and the NF service producer after applying the application level security protection.
+N32-f is the Forwarding interface between the SEPPs, that is used for forwarding the HTTP/2 messages of the communication between the Network Function (NF) service consumer and the NF service producer either by TLS or PRINS.
+Only with PRINS application level security protection is provided.
 See section 4.2.3 of 3GPP TS 29.573 [10].

-Figure 6 - N32-f Interface
+Figure 7- N32-f Interface